Nyenchen Tanglha Mountains: East Nyenchen Tanglha

 East Nyenchen Tanglha, located in Nagqu, Chamdo and Nyingchi, marks the water divide between the Yarlung Tsangpo to the south and the Nak Chu river (which becomes the Nujiang and Salween in its lower reach) to the north.
 The rugged and heavily glaciated range counts more than 240 peaks over 6000 m, culminating with Sepu Kangri (6,956 m) which has a 2,213 m topographic prominence and is 166 km away from a higher point.

 Large areas of the eastern sector are snow-covered.
 Two-thirds of the glaciers, accounting for five-sixths of the area, lie in the eastern section.
 This section receives the southwest monsoons, which enter the Tibetan plateau at the Yarlung Zanbo river's Grand Bend.
 The air is forced up by the terrain, and yields the highest rainfall and moistest air of the plateau, which feeds the development of glaciers.
 There are thirty-two glaciers that are over 10 km long.
 Kyagquen Glacier is the largest, covering 207 km2 and extending for 35.3 km.
 The end of the Qiaqing glacial tongue is at 2530 m in an area of mountain forests.
 The glacier foot is at 30.3833°N 94.8329°E.

 According to the Langzhou Glaciers Research Institute, there are a total of 2,905 glaciers in the range covering a total area of 5898 km2.

-Most of the peaks in East Nyenchen Tanglha, sometimes called the Alps of Tibet, are unclimbed.
+Most of the peaks in East Nyenchen Tanglha, called the "Alps of Tibet", are unclimbed.
 Sepu Kangri itself was attempted twice by Chris Bonington and Charles Clarke in 1997 and 1998, about which experience Bonington and Clarke wrote the book Tibet's Secret Mountain: The Triumph of Sepu Kangri (ISBN 0756762308).
 The summit was finally reached on 2 October 2002 by Mark Newcomb and Carlos Buhler.
+In 2005 Mick Fowler and Chris Watts climbed Kajaqiao, and in 2007 Fowler returned with Paul Ramsden to climb Manamcho, known as the Matterhorn of the East Nyenchen Tanglha.